 projected expenditures for unliquidated obligations (description of services or property that has been reported to TWC as obligations and the projected time frames for expenditure); and

-any other factors that a Board would like for TWC to consider.
+any other factors that a Board would like TWC to consider.

 Grant Award Amendments within 60 Days of Review Period

-NLF: Boards must be aware that TWC will not deobligate funds if less than 60 days before the potential deobligation period, a grant award amendment has been executed with the Board for a supplemental allocation or reallocation of funds in the same program category of funding.
+NLF: Boards must be aware that TWC will not deobligate funds if a grant award amendment has been executed with the Board for a supplemental allocation or reallocation of funds (in the same program category of funding) during the 60 days before the potential deobligation period.

 Voluntary Deobligation

-LF: Boards may voluntary deobligate funds when current allocations exceed the needs of their service delivery strategies.
+LF: Boards may request a voluntary deobligation of funds when current allocations exceed the needs of their service delivery strategies.

-NLF: Boards must ensure that the Board Chair is notified of a request to voluntarily deobligate funds from a workforce area.
+NLF: To request a voluntary deobligation of funds, Boards must submit a written request to the Commission and a copy to the Board Chair.

 Reallocation of Funds

-NLF: Boards must be aware that the Commission can reallocate available balances of Commission-allocated funds to eligible workforce areas.
+NLF: Boards must be aware that:

+the Commission may reallocate available balances of Commission-allocated funds to eligible workforce areas; and

+all funds that the Commission has deobligated must be reallocated in the same program year.

-NLF: Boards must submit a written request to their assigned contract grant manager written requests for additional funds that the Commission makes available for reallocation.
+NLF: Boards must submit a written request to their assigned grant manager in order to request additional funds that the Commission has made available for reallocation.

-NLF: Boards must be aware that TWC will develop reallocation recommendations for WIOA, CCS, SNAP E&T, and TANF formula funds based on:
+NLF: Boards must be aware that TWC will develop reallocation recommendations for WIOA, CCS, SNAP E&T, and TANF formula funds based on the:

+amounts available for redistribution;

 amounts specified in the Board’s written request for additional funds;

+demonstrated need for and ability to use additional funds to serve low-income individuals, public assistance recipients, dislocated workers, and unemployment insurance claimants;

-demonstrated ability of the Board to effectively expend funds to address the need for services in the workforce area;
+demonstrated capacity of the Board to effectively expend funds to address the need for services in the workforce area; and

-Board performance during the current and previous program year; and
+Board’s performance during the current and previous program year.

-related factors, as necessary, to ensure that the funds are fully expended.

 NLF: Additionally, for WIOA formula funds, Boards must be aware that TWC will consider the Board’s established plan for working with at least one of the governor’s industry clusters, as specified in the Board’s local plan, as a factor for recommendation of the reallocation of funds.

-NLF: Boards must be aware that to be eligible to receive reallocated WIOA formula funds, they must have obligated at least 80 percent of the previous program year’s allocation.
+NLF: Boards must be aware that to be eligible to receive reallocated WIOA formula funds, Boards must have obligated at least 80 percent of the previous program year’s allocation, less any amount reserved for administrative funds (up to 10 percent).
 A workforce area’s eligibility to receive a reallocation will be determined separately for each funding stream (for example, adult, dislocated worker, and youth).

 INQUIRIES: